-Ms. Daigle entered federal service in 2008 as a President Management Fellow at the White House's Office of Management and Budget (OMB) where she examined the Army's Operation and Maintenance account and served as a special assistant to the Deputy Associate Director of the National Security Division.
-In 2010, Ms. Daigle accepted a position in DoD within the office of Cost Assessment and Program Evaluation (CAPE) in the Office of the Secretary of Defense.
-As a senior analyst, Ms. Daigle assessed a wide-ranging portfolio of issues, including the operational requirements and costs for Army ground operations and the potential long-term liability of Overseas Contingency Operations funding on readiness budgets.
-In 2012, Ms. Daigle returned to OMB to serve as a Program Examiner for the Defense Health Program where she worked with senior White House policy officials to develop the President’s Executive Order, “Improving Access to Mental Health Services for Veterans, Service Members, and Military Families.”
+Ms. Daigle entered the Federal Government in 2008 as a Presidential Management Fellow at the White House Office of Management and Budget (OMB), and subsequently served within the office of Cost Assessment and Program Evaluation (CAPE) in the Office of the Secretary of Defense.
+As a senior analyst, Ms. Daigle assessed a wide-ranging portfolio of issues, including the operational requirements and costs for Army ground operations, the potential effect of continued Overseas Contingency Operations funding on readiness programs, and the sufficiency of resources to support mental health services for Service Members.
 In 2013, Ms. Daigle was selected to become a career member of the Senior Executive Service and served as the Director of CAPE’s Force and Infrastructure Analysis Division.
-In this capacity, she provided expert advice and analysis to senior defense leaders on readiness, infrastructure, and global posture investments, a portfolio of over $80 billion annually.
-Most recently, Ms. Daigle served as a senior advisor to the Director of OMB, and was the Principal Deputy Assistant Secretary of Defense for Readiness from November 2017 to June 2019.
+In this position, she provided expert advice and analysis to senior DoD leaders on readiness, infrastructure, and global posture investments, a portfolio of over $80 billion annually.
+More recently, Ms. Daigle served as a senior advisor to the Director of OMB, and was the Principal Deputy Assistant Secretary of Defense for Readiness from November 2017 to June 2019.

-Prior to her federal service, Ms. Daigle worked nearly ten years in the financial sector where she developed industry-wide benchmarks to measure risk-adjusted performance of securities lending activities.
-She worked closely with senior executives at 20 global banking institutions to prepare customized benchmark analyses and marketing strategies and helped over 150 state Treasurers, public pension fund executives, and mutual fund administrators assess performance of their securities lending programs.
+Prior to her federal service, Ms. Daigle worked nearly ten years in the financial sector where she developed industry-wide benchmarks to measure the risk-adjusted performance of securities lending activities.
+She collaborated closely with senior executives at 20 global banking institutions to prepare customized benchmark analyses and marketing strategies, and supported over 150 state Treasurers, public pension fund executives, and mutual fund administrators in assessing the performance of their securities lending programs.

 Ms. Daigle received a Bachelor of Arts in Philosophy from Fordham University and a Master’s degree in Political Science/International Affairs from George Mason University.
 She is a recipient of the Office of the Secretary of Defense’s Medal for Exceptional Civilian Service.